smallka/piablo/README.md

 ***

-# Diablo3 sucks，but worth fighting for

-# Python is fast, but not as fast as Haskell
+# Python vs Haskell in Diablo 3